akshatha97/sample-cart-offer/README.md

 * **Maven** (via the included `./mvnw` wrapper)

 ---

-Here is a more professional and neutral version of your README.
-This version focuses on the technical delivery and functionality rather than personal narrative, which is often preferred for technical assignments.

-Zomato Cart Offer API - Test Automation Suite
-This project is a comprehensive test automation suite for the Zomato Cart Offer application.
-The system manages customer segments (p1, p2, p3) and applies either FLATX or PERCENTAGE discounts based on user eligibility.
-The suite includes 26 test cases covering positive, negative, and edge-case scenarios.

-📋 Prerequisites
-JDK 8: The project is strictly configured for Java 8 compatibility.

-Maven: Managed via the included ./mvnw wrapper.

 🚀 Execution Guide
 Follow the sequence of commands below to prepare the environment, start the services, and execute the tests.